Post Author: Eugene Nagawiecki

 Why is buying an album any different?

-Furthermore, it’s important to remember, when most clients get to you – especially newlyweds buying a wedding album – it’s often their first experience in buying an album.
-In other words, they are completely ignorant to what the “world of albums” is like and it’s your job to introduce it to them and educate them about it.
-As your own sales person you should have a selection for them to feel and experience in that moment, and, hopefully, grow attached to before even thinking of walking out the door.
-Expecting them to simply be able to imagine that luxury feel, or high-quality print is not going to fly.
+Furthermore, it’s important to remember that when most clients get to you – especially newlyweds buying a wedding album – it’s often their first experience in buying an album.
+In other words, they are completely ignorant of what the “world of albums” is like, and it’s your job to introduce it to them and educate them about it.

 CAB_Grey_Winter_Couple_17-1-1

-Instead of the "Computer Method" try showing the newlyweds, and other clients, a tactile sample album in-person.
+Instead of the "Computer Method," try showing the newlyweds, and other clients, a tactile sample album in person.

 I'm sure most first-time clients will have similar thoughts.
-Thus, without a sample there is simply no sale.
+Thus, without a sample, there is simply no sale.

-Differentiating Our Photo Albums, Dreambooks, and Photo book PROs
+Differentiating Our Photo Albums, DreamBooks, and Photo Book Pros

 Lonely elderly man recollect happy memories from his life